lebanesehodl/bwatch/README.md

 A wristwatch that keeps Bitcoin's time.
 No app, no account, no custodian.

-It shows the height of the Bitcoin timechain, difficulty epochs, halvings, derives issued supply on-device from the block height, carries a watch-only wallet that holds no key, and vibrates once for every block the network finds — roughly one hundred and forty-four times a day.
+Inspired by the digital watches of my youth, bwatch shows the height of the Bitcoin timechain, difficulty epochs, halvings, derives issued supply on-device from the block height.
+It also carries a watch-only wallet that holds no key, and vibrates once for every block the network finds, roughly one hundred and forty-four times a day.
+The Bitcoin price is available in 5 different currencies along with SATS/USD (MSCW Time)

 **Site:** [bwatch.xyz](https://bwatch.xyz) · **Manual:** [bwatch.xyz/bwatch-manual.html](https://bwatch.xyz/bwatch-manual.html)